- Molly Bryant

 How can I enroll my new product for early reviews?

-First you need to be a brand-registered seller.
+You don’t need to be brand registered to join the Early Reviewer Program, but both Amazon and Seller Labs recommend it.
 Joining Brand Registry requires a number of steps, which you can learn about in our webinar.
 There’s no doubt in our minds that being brand registered on Amazon is worth it.
 If you own your brand and you sell on Amazon, you should be a member of the Amazon Brand Registry.

 Once enrolled, you can enter up to 100 ASINs at a time into the Early Reviewer Program via Seller Central.
 Note that products must sell for above $15 and have fewer than five verified reviews (you get the max for your money with your brand new products).